 John was then introduced to another plantation producing Robusta, two species of coffee bean notorious for their use in Espresso coffee blends and used pretty much by anyone and everyone who steps foot in the coffee trade.

-Four years later, after quite a few experimentations with the UK finest coffee roaster, John still wasn’t 100% happy with the way they roast in the UK – the roasting techniques didn’t quite match up to those of the roasting houses in Italy.
+Four years later, after quite a few experimentations with one of the UK’s finest coffee roasters, John still wasn’t 100% happy with the way they roast – their roasting techniques didn’t quite match up to those of the roasting houses in Italy.

 John had to keep his dream alive, so…